Choosing a Visa

 Obtaining an F-1 Visa

 The Summer Institute satisfies the F-1 visa/status requirements.
 Upon submission of the required documentation (see below), Fordham University will issue an I-20 which will enable participants to obtain an F-1 visa to enter the United States for the purpose of participating in our Summer Institute.
-If a participant wishes to obtain an F-1 visa, the below documents must be submitted directly to Mr. Sal Longarino in the Office for International Services y email at email@example.com.
+If a participant wishes to obtain an F-1 visa, the below documents must be submitted directly to Mr. Sal Longarino in the Office for International Services by email at firstname.lastname@example.org.

 Do not submit any information to the OIS until you have paid the $500 program deposit.